 - Leashing is optional

-The original park area was donated by the Foden family to the Little River Water District as a well site with “that area not required (for a well) to be left as a wildlife preserve”.
-At the time when the CVRD took over responsibility and assets of the Water District, Foden Park was also transferred the CVRD.
+The original Foden Park area was donated by the Foden family to the Little River Water District as a well site, with a provision stating, “that area not required (for a well) to be left as a wildlife preserve.”
+At the time when the Comox Valley Regional District (CVRD) took over responsibility and assets of the Water District, Foden Park was also transferred the CVRD.

-In 1995 an additional 3.197 ha (7.9 acre) immediately adjacent to the original property was purchased and added to the Park.
+In 1995, an additional 3.197 hectares (7.9 acre) parcel immediately adjacent to the original property was purchased and added to Foden Park.